flynn/flynn/docs/content/production.html.md

 }
 ```

-Don't forget to change the bucket name in the `Resource` section before adding
+Don't forget to save the credentials when creating the user and set the bucket
-the policy.
+name in the `Resource` section before adding the policy.

 After creating the S3 bucket and credentials, configure the blobstore to use it as
-the backend:
+the backend with bucket, region, and access credentials:

 ```text
 flynn -a blobstore env set BACKEND_S3MAIN="backend=s3 region=us-east-1 \